oracle-livelabs/database/23aifree/json-mongo/json-mongo.md

     <if type="sandbox">

-    In your LiveLabs Sandbox enviorenment, the user is `admin`.
+    In your LiveLabs Sandbox environment, the user is `admin`.
 You can find the password for the user on the **View Login Info**

     ![ADB Admin password in the LiveLabs Sandbox](images/adb-admin-password.png " ")